-Apple Notes is a free simple app with a goodness of tools like a rich text editor, tables, drawings, lists, and more.
+Apple Notes is a free simple app with tools like a rich text editor, tables, drawings, lists, and more.
 Thanks to iCloud, the notes can be synced across devices.

 The app is unavailable for Windows and Android devices.
 However, you can log in to your iCloud on Windows and use the web version.

 Evernote has a more cluttered interface because of its features.
 We find notes on the main interface with a search function on the top.

 Apple Notes tries to be minimalist by offering a simple interface with a notes list and a search bar.
 In both apps, the note list moves to the left on desktop versions.